 During the course of an addiction, tensions rise—people get hurt—on both sides.
 When a person has an addiction, they often let their responsibilities and relationships fall to the wayside.
 As their life spirals out of control, they might feel like their friends and family are not supporting them enough.
 Due to this, individuals on both sides may experience blame, resentment or shame—all of which can prevent both parties from working together in a manner that is most conducive towards change.
 An intervention is not a time to air your dirty laundry, nor it is not a time to point fingers or pass blame.

-Yes, both parties are likely hurt on many levels, but there is an appropriate time and method for exchanging this information.
+Yes, both parties are likely to hurt on many levels, but there are an appropriate time and method for exchanging this information.
 Too much, too soon and in the wrong words can be injurious and detrimental to the outcome.

 Certain concerns increase the need for an intervention specialist.
 If your loved one suffers from any other disorders, if they have been or are suicidal, if they are prone to instability or violence or if their drug use is such that their perception and cognition may be significantly altered, you should contact an intervention specialist.